SRIHITAKOTT1213/APCSP-Blog-Assignment/_posts/2022-08-27-Biology-Quiz.md

 print("You will be asked " + str(questions) +" questions. ")
 question_and_answer("Are you ready to take the Quiz?")

-rsp = question_and_response("Who was the person who came up with the theory of Evolution") if rsp == "Charles Darwin":
+rsp = question_with_response("Who was the person who came up with the theory of Evolution") if rsp == "Charles Darwin":
     print(rsp + " Is correct!")
     correct += 1